brson/rust-anthology/src/README.md

 [__Finding Closure in Rust__] ★ [Huon Wilson].
 Closures are functions that can directly use variables from their enclosing scope.
-They are a powerful tool in Rust, and come in several forms reflecting Rust's ownership-based design.
+They are a powerful tool in Rust, and come in several forms, reflecting Rust's ownership-based design.
 This chapter covers all the details, including the `Fn`, `FnMut`, and `FnOnce` traits, captures and the `move` keyword.